eletriccharger/muplay-lite/README.md

 # MuPlay Lite

 A JavaFX application to edit playlists of the format .m3u.
+This was an assignment for course PROG24178.

 ## Setup